Ian Hallam

-Ian Hallam (born 24 November 1948), is a retired British international cyclist, a dental surgeon, and the owner of two award-winning clinics, Meon Dental and Meon Face.
+Ian Hallam (born 24 November 1948), is a retired British international cyclist who competed at three Olympic Games.

 Early life

-He completed his A-levels at the Henry Mellish Grammar School.
+Hallam completed his A-levels at the Henry Mellish Grammar School.
 He studied Dentistry at the University of Birmingham.
 Living in Bramcote, he worked in Derby.

 Cycling career

 He competed at three Olympic Games in both individual and team pursuit and won the Olympic Bronze medal in Team Pursuit in 1972 Munich and 1976 Montreal Games.

 He represented England and won a gold medal in the 4,000 metres individual pursuit, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 Four years later he won four medals at the 1974 British Commonwealth Games in Christchurch, New Zealand; he won double gold in the 4,000 metres individual pursuit and 4,000 metres team pursuit in addition to two bronze medals for the scratch race and time trial.

 A winner of 25 national track titles and was also a member of the British pursuit squad that twice finished as runners-up at the World Track Championships.
 Hallam also had some success as a road cyclist and placed third in the British Road Race Championships in 1974.
 He also won two stages of the Milk Race (the amateur tour of Britain) in 1976.
 Ian turned professional at the relatively advanced age of 30 and spent five moderately successful seasons with KP Crisps pro team.
 He still rides in masters events.

 Ian was awarded an MBE for services to sport in 1978, and after retiring from cycling, took up windsurfing and went on to finish 5th in the Windsurfing World championships.